disco-lang/disco/docs/introduction/arithmetic.rst

    67

-Of course, Disco has many more operators than we have seen so far (almost 30 in total).
-But you do not need to memorize the precedence (*i.e.* order of operations) for all the operators!
+Of course, Disco has many more operators than we have seen so far (almost 30 in total), but you do not need to memorize the precedence (*i.e.* order of operations) for all the operators!
 You can use the ``:doc`` command to see information about an operator, including its precedence level.
 For example, let's check out the documentation for